-The length of the examination varies, between 30 minutes and two hours (usually about an hour).
+The length of the examination varies, between 30 and 90 minutes (usually about an hour).

 RECOVERY AFTER ERCP

-After ERCP, you will be monitored while the sedative medication wears off.
+After ERCP, you will be monitored while the sedative medications wear off.
 The medicines cause most people to temporarily feel tired or have difficulty concentrating, so it is usually advised not to return to work or drive that day.

 The most common discomfort after the examination is a feeling of bloating as a result of the air introduced during the examination.
 This usually resolves quickly.
 Some people also have a mild sore throat.
 Most people are able to drink clear liquids shortly after the examination.
 In some cases, blood tests may be done the same day following ERCP.